scikit-learn/enhancement_proposals/slep025/proposal.rst

    vs. ``predict_proba``, and not all classifiers provide ``predict_proba`` complicates a unified choice.
    Possibilities are
-   - D2 Brier score, ``"d2_brier_score"``, which is basically the same as R2 for regressors.
+   - D2 Brier score, ``"d2_brier_score"``, which is basically the same as R2 for
+     regressors,
-   - The objective function of the estimator, i.e. the penalized log loss for ``LogisticRegression``.
+   - the objective function of the estimator, i.e. the penalized log loss for ``LogisticRegression``.

 Proposals:

 a.
-Use a 4 minor release deprecation period which amounts to 2 year and do step 1 and 2 at the same time (in the same release).
+Use a deprecation period of 4 instead of 2 minor releases which amounts to 2 years and do step 1 and 2 at the same time (in the same release).
    Reasoning: It is a deprecation that is doable within the current deprecation habit of minor releases.
-It should be longer than the usual 2 minor releases.
+It should be longer than the usual 2 minor releases because of it's big impact.
    A major release just because of such a deprecation is not very attractive (or marketable).
 b.
 Use D2 Brier score.
    Reasoning: Scores will be compared among different models.
 Therefore, the model specific loss is not suitable.
-   Note that the Brier score and hence also the D2 Brier score are strictly consistent scoring functions (or strictly proper scoring rules) for the probability predictions with ``predict_proba``.
-At the same time, Brier score returns a valid score even for ``predict``, in constrast to log loss (which returns infinity for false certainty).
+   Note that the Brier score and hence also the D2 Brier score are strictly proper scoring rules (or strictly consistent scoring functions) for the probability predictions with ``predict_proba``.
+At the same time, Brier score returns a valid score even for ``predict`` (in case a classifier has no ``predict_proba``), in constrast to log loss (which returns infinity for false certainty).
 On top, this would result in classifiers and regressors having the same score (it's just a different name), returning values in the range [0, 1].
+   Note that the D2 Brier score as a skill score (a relavitve score to a baseline) is invariant under a multiplicative factor, e.g. specified by ``scale_by_half``.
+It is given by ``MSE(model predictions) / MSE(mean of data)``.

 Backward compatibility
 ----------------------